 Grading: This is a second-half-of-the-semester half course, graded on a Pass/No Pass basis.
 To receive credit, you must react to classes regularly and satisfactorily complete six assignments.
-A project may be substituded for 40% of the assignment questions.
+A project may be substituted for 40% of the assignment questions.
 There are no exams.
-(I find it impossible to dream up exam questions for quantum mechanics at this level: the questions I think up are either too hard or else not probing.)
+(I find it impossible to think up exam questions for quantum mechanics at this level: the questions I come up with are either too hard or else not probing.)

 How do you react to classes?
 At the end of every class, hand in a slip of paper containing your name and a brief (one- or two-sentence) reaction to the state of your knowledge concerning quantum mechanics.
 I will use these reactions to plan the next class and the future path of this course.
 Your most useful reaction would be a specific question: for example, "What does it mean to say that an electron does not have a position?"
 Other possible reactions would be indications of general interest ("I'd like to learn more about entanglement.") or general questions ("Why should I care about this stuff, anyway?").
 Please avoid questions of marginal relevance to this course ("How can I get that cute redhead in the second row to notice me?").

-Assignments are due at the end of the day (11:59 pm) on each Thursday.
+Assignments are due at the end of the day (11:59 pm) on each Thursday except for the last Thursday of the course (10 May).
 They will be administered and graded through the Oberlin College Blackboard system.
 You may rework an assignment as many times as you wish before the deadline.
 In working an assignment, you may consult any written or on-line material, or you may consult your friends, but you must complete the assignment yourself . . . you may not, for example, copy answers from someone who has already done the assignment.
 I cannot accept late solutions.
 To pass the course, you must earn at least 70% on the assignments.
 (I appreciate that for some of the assignments you might be sick or for other reasons not at the peak of your abilities.
 That's why the 70% cutoff is set so low.)

 The problem assignments are an opportunity for you hone your growing quantum-mechanical skills and knowledge by applying them to specific situations.
 It's easy to fool yourself into thinking that you understand quantum mechanics because you can follow the readings and grasp the outlines of the theory, whereas in fact understanding comes through knowing not just the theory, but also how to apply it.
 (Just as everyone wants a free, stable, unified, and democratic Korea, but no one seems to know how to get from where we are to this laudable goal.)